About the Consulate-General

 Singapore Embassy and Consulates-General in China

-Besides the Consulate-General in Shanghai, we have an Embassy in Beijing and Consulates-General in Guangzhou, Hong Kong, Xiamen and Chengdu.
+Besides the Consulate-General in Shanghai, we have an Embassy in Beijing and Consulates-General in Chengdu, Guangzhou, Hong Kong, and Xiamen.